 Tenure-track position in Mathematics

-The Department of Mathematics at Berea College invites
+The Department of Mathematics at Berea College announces a

-applications for a tenure-track position in Mathematics at the rank of
+tenure-track position in Mathematics at the rank of Assistant Professor to

 Qualified candidates must demonstrate a commitment to excellence in